BritishPandaChick/disney-codes/log.md

 - Get the mobile version of the header done.

 **Link(s) for the day's work:** [30 Days, 30 Sites tourist attraction](https://github.com/BritishPandaChick/30sites-tourist-attraction)

+## Day 21: July 25, 2019
+**What I Did Today:** Add more CSS to mobile stylesheet for 30 Days, 30 Sites tourist attraction website.
+Add Bootstrap classes for small screens in HTML file.

+**Day Summary:** I did some googling before starting this session and it turns out that Flexbox is already included in Bootstrap 4 so I don't need to add more Flexbox classes to this site.
+Therefore I'm going to just use this project as a way to get more practice with Bootstrap.
+The next project will be the Flexbox project without any Bootstrap.
+Mostly worked with the CSS today.
+Mobile CSS is almost done.
+I just need to finish adding CSS to two sections and it will be done.
+I had some issues checking the preview in Dev Tools.
+The previewer looked as if it was cutting off parts of my site.
+Eventually I just exited out of the previewer view and played with the window sizes with Dev Tools on to double check my styles.
+Tomorrow before I start the responsive styles I'm going to use the previewer one last time to see how everything looks.

+**Tomorrow's List:**
+- Finish adding CSS for directory and footer sections on mobile stylesheet.
+- Start adding styles for responsive stylesheet.
+- Double check on how mobile version of the site looks using Dev Tools.

+**Link(s) for the day's work:** [30 Days, 30 Sites tourist attraction](https://github.com/BritishPandaChick/30sites-tourist-attraction)